-He believes that although F&B may move toward a digital world, the F&B industry is "first and foremost about people and physical interaction.
+He believes that although the F&B sector may move toward a digital world, the F&B industry is "first and foremost about people and physical interaction.
 Just look at the collective of restaurants fighting to stay open in Marseille and the city behind them."